[W r i t e r' s N o t e b o o k]

 The store had an over-clean smell to it; some odor lingered that was not pure.
 It seemed so ancient to me that I was thrown off-guard when a car drove by the splendid window, filled with books only the cognoscenti knew about.
 It was a room of stark silence, as though a jovial laugh would disturb the sleep of some hidden ghost.
 A pall of an incense stick hung over the tables and chairs where, in fact, no one sat.
 It mixed with a pall of sadness as though, after all, it was only about finding something in the middle of nothing.
 It was the revenge of a bruised ego, many bruised egos floating through time with no place to stop.
 Ah, they are here now, like trees that have been taken from a great forest and stuck in the center of the city in celebration of a holiday no one understands.

-So, I wandered between the aisles of books.
-There were many astrological charts, books of doom, psychology, mythology, Tao Te Ching, Finnegan's Wake, even Arthur Powell's The Etheric Double.
+So I wandered between the aisles of books.
+There were many astrological charts, books of doom, psychology, mythology, Tao Te Ching, Finnegan's Wake, even Arthur Powell's The Etheric Double stood dumbly on the shelf.

-I was shown the particle of a famous man's journal or, so it was alleged.
+I was shown a fragment of a famous man's journal or, so it was alleged.
 One never knew these days and the old woman had something of the sinister about her.
 She had held a book by Wilhelm Reich to my face, shaking it with great emotion, "This one almost broke through, yes, he almost got to the other side!"

 It was obviously written by someone very young and exposed for the first time to inner realities.
 Perhaps he had surrendered to them and was now in a stupor, surrounded by the mad and maniacal of the deeps.
 Perhaps he had given up his fame and worked for the poor in the 3rd world.
 I was curious about it but decided to buy, "The Death of Christ," by Reich and read it on the bus, between the somber commuters hanging on to the side railings or snapping newspapers open in disgust or dreaming.
 It's amazing that the dreaming mind, in the daylight, can pick up so much rich material!